 The Trade Desk is mainly competing with tools for ad buyers provided by ad sellers like Google (NASDAQ:GOOGL) or Facebook (NASDAQ:FB) and divisions of companies like AT&T (NYSE:T) and Adobe (NASDAQ:ADBE).

-As you can see below, The Trade Desk's revenue growth has been impressive over the last two years, growing from quarterly revenue of $216.1 million in Q3 FY2020, to $394.7 million.
+As you can see below, The Trade Desk's revenue growth has been very strong over the last two years, growing from quarterly revenue of $319.9 million in Q4 FY2020, to $490.7 million.

-Guidance for the next quarter indicates The Trade Desk is expecting revenue to grow 23.8% year on year to $490 million, in line with the 23.6% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 24.9% over the next twelve months.
+Guidance for the next quarter indicates The Trade Desk is expecting revenue to grow 15.1% year on year to $363 million, slowing down from the 43.5% year-over-year increase in revenue the company had recorded in the same quarter last year.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-The Trade Desk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82.2% in Q3.
+The Trade Desk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 83.8% in Q4.

-That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like The Trade Desk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that The Trade Desk is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.84 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a great gross margin, that allows companies like The Trade Desk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-The Trade Desk's free cash flow came in at $108.6 million in Q3, roughly the same as last year.
+The Trade Desk's free cash flow came in at $122.8 million in Q4, down 19.5% year on year.

-Key Takeaways from The Trade Desk's Q3 Results
+Key Takeaways from The Trade Desk's Q4 Results

-It was good to see The Trade Desk deliver strong revenue growth this quarter, on top of solid free cash flow.
-And we were also excited to see that it outperformed analysts' revenue expectations.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
-Overall, this quarter's results were mixed.
-The company is down 2.6% on the results and currently trades at $42.25 per share.
+It was good to see The Trade Desk improve their gross margin this quarter.
+And we were also glad to see good revenue growth.
+On the other hand, it was unfortunate to see that The Trade Desk missed analysts' revenue expectations.
+Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
+The market reacted positively to the news of buyback and company is up 5.13% on the results and currently trades at $52.48 per share.

 Is Now The Time?

-The Trade Desk may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-There are numerous reasons why we think The Trade Desk is one of the best software as service companies out there.
-While we would expect growth rates to moderate from here, its revenue growth has been impressive, over the last two years.
+When considering The Trade Desk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+There are a number of reasons why we think The Trade Desk is a great business.
+While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last two years.
 On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.